brycie-boy/The_Cosmos/In The Buddha’s Words Chapter V. THE WAY TO A FORTUNATE REBIRTH.md

 - Highlight(pink) - Location 2605
 Wholesome kamma, on the other hand, is action that is spiritually beneficial and morally commendable; it is action that ripens in happiness and good fortune.

-Highlight(pink) - Location 2761
+- Highlight(pink) - Location 2761
 “And what, monks, is bright kamma with bright results?
 Here, monks, someone generates a non-afflictive volitional formation of body, speech, or mind.
+Having done so, he is reborn in a non-afflictive world.
+Being touched by non-afflictive contacts, he experiences a non-afflictive feeling, extremely pleasant, as for example the devas of refulgent glory experience.
+9
 (Four Kinds of Kamma - Location 2754, AN 4:232; II 230–32)

+- Highlight(pink) - Location 7717
+9 Subhakiṇhā devā.
+These are the deities inhabiting the highest plane of rebirth corresponding to the third jhāna.

 - Highlight(pink) - Location 2606
 Its underlying motives are the three wholesome roots: nongreed, nonhatred, and nondelusion, which may be expressed more positively as generosity, loving-kindness, and wisdom.